coccoinomane/anon-integration-guide/projects/convex/README.md

 ### Deposit & withdraw

-    - TODO: Convert and stake my CRV on Convex
     - TODO: Stake my Curve USDC-USDT liquidity on Convex
     - TODO: Stake my Curve sreUSD lending position on Convex
-    - TODO: Stake and lock 100 CVX on Convex

 ## Claim rewards

     - TODO: Show my claimable rewards on Convex
     - TODO: Claim all of my available rewards on Convex
     - TODO: Claim my LP rewards on Convex

+### CRV and CVX staking

+    - TODO: How much CRV I have staked on Convex?
+    - TODO: Value of my locked CVX position on Convex
+    - TODO: Convert and stake my CRV on Convex
+    - TODO: Stake and lock 100 CVX on Convex

 ## Test with the local agent